ClinicalGenomicsGBG/wgs_somatic/README.md

 ### Yearly statistics

 After running the pipeline for the first time, a yearly\_statistics text file is created in the repo.
 Every time the pipeline is run, sample name and date/time is added to this text file.

+### Databases

+The pipeline uses some databases to filter variants and to get a better alignment.

+#### Realign mapping

+Since indels are difficult to map, known indels are utilized for realignment to get a better alignment after mapping.
+For hg19, 1000G\_phase1.indels.b37.vcf.gz and Mills\_and\_1000G\_gold\_standard.indels.b37.vcf.gz from [broadinstitute](https://gatk.broadinstitute.org/hc/en-us) are used as a set of known indels for realignment.

+Hg38 version of pipeline uses Mills\_and\_1000G\_gold\_standard.indels.hg38.vcf.gz.

+#### Filter structural variants

+Manta generates variants.
+These results are then filtered based on three different databases (gnomAD, SweGen, local db) using tool SVDB.
+Manta detects structural variants but has many artefacts.
+Filtering is needed to get an easier overview and remove false positives. gnomAD, SweGen and local db are vcf:s with known variants that are filtered away after running Manta.

+* SVDB

+SVDB is a tool used for creating and querying structural variant databases.

+Creating: Databases can be created using the vcf output files from Manta (or other structural variant callers, but this pipeline uses Manta).

+Querying: By running svdb query, results from Manta are filtered based on a control database.

+* gnomAD

+Dataset with SV sites for hg19 can be downloaded from [gnomad\_v2\_sv.sites](https://storage.googleapis.com/gnomad-public/papers/2019-sv/gnomad_v2_sv.sites.vcf.gz).

+Dataset with SV sites for hg38 can be downloaded from [nstd166](https://ftp.ncbi.nlm.nih.gov/pub/dbVar/data/Homo_sapiens/by_study/vcf/nstd166.GRCh38.variant_region.vcf.gz).

+For more information about gnomAD structural variants, see [A structural variation reference for medical and population genetics](https://pubmed.ncbi.nlm.nih.gov/32461652/).

+* SweGen

+Collection of variant frequencies in the Swedish population.
+For more information about the SweGen dataset, see [SweGen: a whole-genome data resource of genetic variability in a cross-section of the Swedish population](https://www.nature.com/articles/ejhg2017130).

+hg38 version of pipeline uses `/apps/bio/dependencies/wgs_somatic/hg38/sv_dbs/manta_db_2020.deidentified.vcf`.
+README with more info can be found in `/apps/bio/dependencies/wgs_somatic/hg38/sv_dbs/swegen_frequencies_SVDB_GRCh38_20200608.zip`.

+hg19 version of pipeline uses `/apps/bio/dependencies/wgs_somatic/hg19/sv_dbs/SweGen_MANTA.sort.vcf`.

+* Local DB

+Local DB is a database built using SVDB, using samples analyzed with manta.
+Currently we only have this database for hg19 and not for hg38.

+Script /medstore/Development/SV\_development/wgs/manta\_database/germline\_calls/svdb\_createdb.sh has been used to create the database for hg19 from vcfs in folder /medstore/Development/SV\_development/wgs/manta\_database/germline\_calls/all\_mantadiploidfiles\_20200318.

+For hg38, a small database has been built based on manta vcfs from samples run on hg38, but it needs to be rebuilt when more samples run on hg38 are available.